Are Icicles a Sign of an Ice Dam on Your Roof?

 Icicles are commonly thought to be a sign of an ice dam on your roof, but are they?
 Possibly, says Focus on Energy.

-The three things necessary to form icicles — snow, heat to melt the snow, and cold weather — are also necessary to form ice dams, he explains.
+The three things necessary to form icicles — snow, heat to melt the snow and cold weather — are also needed to form ice dams, Focus on Energy explains.
 Ice dams form when warm air from inside your home melts snow on the roof.
-When the meltwater reaches the colder eaves (the part of the roof that extends beyond the walls), the water re-freezes and creates a build-up of ice along the edge of your roofline, states the Insurance Institute for Business and Home Safety (IBHS).
+When the meltwater reaches the colder eaves (the part of the roof that extends beyond the walls), the water refreezes and creates a buildup of ice along the edge of your roofline, states the Insurance Institute for Business and Home Safety (IBHS).

-- Add extra insulation in your attic floor to keep the warm air inside your home and out of the attic.
+- Add extra insulation in your attic floor to help keep the warm air inside your home and out of the attic.

 - Relocate or remove heat sources (recessed lighting, for instance) in the attic directly under your roof.